-The central house is the tallest and most striking.
-It contains a large hall for exhibitions, sport and gatherings.
-Flexible furniture and wall elements facilitate the various events.
+The generous ceiling height creates a compelling spatial dynamism and experience of this meditative retreat.
+The kitchen opens to the east onto a terrace warmed by the morning sun and sheltered from the wind by the corner of the building.
+With the awakening day, gentle sunlight enters the room through the large windows.
+To the west, the space frames a view of the lake and an old beech tree in the foreground.
+The central house is the tallest and most prominent.
+It contains a large hall for exhibitions, sport, and gatherings.
+Flexible furniture and wall elements facilitate various events.
 A suspended fireplace in front of the panoramic view provides the perfect spot to end the day as the sun sets over the lake.
-An extension of the kitchen house interlocks with the hall as a house inside a house.
-The space under the internal roof can be divided by sliding doors for smaller gatherings.
+An extension of the kitchen house interlocks with the hall, creating a house within a house.
+The space beneath the interior roof can be divided for smaller gatherings by sliding doors.

 - 510 m2